yangshun/tech-interview-handbook/README.md

 ## What is this?

-No one has time to do a few hundred LeetCode questions.
-Here are _free and curated_ technical interview preparation materials for busy engineers, brought to you by the author of the [Blind 75 List](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
+Not everyone has the time to do a few hundred LeetCode questions.
+Here are _free and curated_ technical interview preparation materials for busy engineers, brought to you by the author of the [Blind 75 list](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
+Over 500,000 people have benefitted from this handbook!

 Besides the usual algorithm questions, other **awesome** stuff includes:

 - [Best practice questions](https://techinterviewhandbook.org/best-practice-questions/) for coding interviews
 - [How to prepare](https://www.techinterviewhandbook.org/coding-interview/) for coding interviews
-- [Interview cheatsheet](https://www.techinterviewhandbook.org/cheatsheet/) - Straight-to-the-point Do's and Don'ts
+- [Coding interview cheatsheet](https://www.techinterviewhandbook.org/cheatsheet/) - Straight-to-the-point Do's and Don'ts
 - [Algorithm tips](https://www.techinterviewhandbook.org/algorithms/introduction/) categorized by topic
 - [Interview formats](https://www.techinterviewhandbook.org/interview-formats/) of the top tech companies
+- [Step-by-step resume guide](https://www.techinterviewhandbook.org/resume/guide/) to prepare a FAANG-ready resume
 - [Behavioral questions](https://www.techinterviewhandbook.org/behavioral-questions/) asked by the top tech companies
 - [Good questions to ask your interviewers](https://www.techinterviewhandbook.org/questions-to-ask/) at the end of the interviews
-- [Helpful resume tips](https://www.techinterviewhandbook.org/resume/) to get your resume noticed and the Do's and Don'ts
 - [Front end interview preparation](https://www.frontendinterviewhandbook.com)

 Help from you in contributing content would be very much appreciated!

-## Why do I want this?
+## Why would you read this?

-This repository has _practical_ content that covers all phases of a technical interview, from applying for a job to passing the interviews to offer negotiation.
-Technically competent candidates might still find the non-technical content helpful as well.
+This repository has **practical** content that covers all phases of a technical interview, from applying for a job to passing the interviews to offer negotiation.
+Technically competent candidates might still find the non-technical content helpful.

+The information in this repository is condensed.
+Ultimately, the key to succeeding in technical interviews is consistent practice and I don't want to bore you with too many words.
+I tell you the minimum you need to know on how to go about navigating the interview process, you go and practice and land your dream job.

 ## Who is this for?